jerwallace/aws-robomaker-workshops/content/workshop/dogfinder.md

     ```bash
     # Replace <YOUR_BUCKET_NAME> with your bucket
-    aws s3 cp bundle/output.tar s3://<YOUR_BUCKET_NAME>/dogfinder/output-robot.tar
+    aws s3 cp bundle/output.tar s3://<YOUR_BUCKET_NAME>/output-robot.tar
     ```

     and from the **SIM TAB**:

     ```bash
     # Replace <YOUR_BUCKET_NAME> with
-    aws s3 cp bundle/output.tar s3://<YOUR_BUCKET_NAME>/dogfinder/output-sim.tar
+    aws s3 cp bundle/output.tar s3://<YOUR_BUCKET_NAME>/output-sim.tar
     ```

 7. With the bundle files ready, create a simulation job from the OS TAB.
 In the root of the DogFinder directory is a file named `submit_job.sh`.
 Double-click it and replace the entries at the top of the file with your specific ones (S3 bucket, VPC details, etc.), **and then save**.
+There is a complete one in your **CloudFormation > Outputs**.
 It should look similar to this:

     ```bash
      #!/bin/bash